 Although you can tow vehicles, it should be your last option.
 More often than not, taking this route will result in a more complicated and heated argument between the owner and your board.

 Every association encounters problems with parking.
 The trick is to learn how to deal with them.
-Here are HOA parking solutions to some of the most common parking issues:
+Here are HOA parking solutions to some of the most common parking issues that your HOA board can utilize:

 Can HOA restrict parking?
 The short answer is yes.
 Provided the CC&Rs outline the HOA’s authority to do so, an association can impose HOA parking rules.
 When crafting and enforcing these rules, though, make sure they comply with federal, state, and local laws.
 Your governing documents should also give the HOA the authority to impose them.